-Click the Select window button on one of the lower visualization windows and select Valence Line Chart.
+Click the Select window button in one of the lower visualization windows, and select Face Analysis and then Valence and Arousal Line Chart.

 Valence

 Valence indicates whether the facial expressions display a positive or negative emotion.

 See the figure below for an example.
 When you play back the video, a hairline shows the time in the video.